SAVE

-More than a documentary, AHS is a call to action for viewers to become participants in creating a less violent future.
+More than a documentary, SAVE US is a call to action for viewers to become participants in creating a less violent future.
 Once we stop looking for simple problems and silver-bullet solutions, we start to appreciate the complexity of the confluence of issues at hand and a plethora of new solutions comes to light.

-ACT I
+ACT I - THE PROBLEM

 Act I examines the trauma, confusion, and misconceptions that spread in the aftermath of a mass public shooting - and how our reflexive, repetitive response does nothing but keep us stuck.